There are now 3 possible online modes for units:

 - Level 4 elective

-- Students are able to (1) outline significant developments and moments relating to the study of aesthetics in general and, more specifically, to Western art music; (2) situate debates pertaining to music aesthetics and music criticism within wider historical, social and cultural contexts; and (3) apply theoretical knowledge in the preparation of individual research assignments.
+- Students are able to (1) outline significant developments and moments relating to the study of aesthetics across a broad range of artistic disciplines and, more specifically, to both Western art music and popular music; (2) situate debates pertaining to music aesthetics and music criticism within wider historical, social and cultural contexts; (3) analyse the nature and creation of meaning in the work of composers, performers, and music practitioners across a range of Western art music and popular music texts; (4) apply aesthetic theories to critically evaluate musical works, musical performances, and artistic programming/curation; and (5) apply aesthetic understandings toward the artistic direction of original, innovative, and cohesive musical experiences.

-- Indicative assessments in this unit are as follows: (1) participation; (2) research essays; and (3) presentations.
+- Indicative assessments in this unit are as follows: (1) participation; (2) research project; and (3) presentations.
 Further information is available in the unit outline.

 - Unit Coordinator(s)